aghedden/curiosity_choice_preference/README.md

 From these ratings, a subject-specific set of 48 **high-curiosity** and 48 **low-curiosity** trivia questions is generated.
 Participants then view these selected questions again, each paired with a **perceptually novel object**, presented under either high- or low-curiosity conditions.
 After viewing the object, they are shown the correct trivia answer.

+Note: `original_cognition_part_1` contains the same task, just in txt format to easily load into Cognition.run, which already contains HTML and CSS components and is, thus, no needed in the task code itself.

 ### `memory_choice_task`
 **Part 2: Memory and Decision-Making** (24-hour delay between study parts)